 It’s actually pretty rare for Life Insurance applications to be rejected.
 But you may pay more for your cover if you have an underlying condition.

-If you have a mild health issue like anaemia, you’ll get away with filling in a questionnaire and your premium won’t be affected.
-For moderate conditions, like obesity you’ll probably have to pay extra.
 But for a serious condition like diabetes, the insurer will look for a doctor’s report from your GP and you’ll defo have to pay more than normal.

-Other factors come in to play as well, but generally you should be able to get some kind of cover.
+Other factors come into play as well, but generally, you should be able to get some kind of cover.

 Chronic illness should not affect your chances of getting a mortgage for your dream home